ivanyandunen/12_image_resize/README.md

 optional arguments:
   -h, --help            show this help message and exit -i, --inputfile       Path to image file.
 Required parameter -w, --width           New width value.
-Ignored if --scale is used -ht, --height         New height value.
-Doesn't work without --width -o, --outpath         Path to resized file.
+  -ht, --height         New height value.
+  -o, --outpath         Path to resized file.
 The same as input path by default,
                         if not entered.
   -s, --scale           Value to scale input image.
 Can be < 1